|

 - Wainwright, M. J. (2019).
 High-dimensional statistics: A non-asymptotic viewpoint.
 Cambridge University Press.

-Syllabus: This course gives in depth introduction to statistics and machine learning theory, methods, and algorithms for data science.
+This course gives an in-depth introduction to statistics and machine learning theory, methods, and algorithms for data science.
 It covers multiple regression, kernel learning, sparse regression, sure screening, generalized linear models and quasi-likelihood, covariance learning and factor models, principal component analysis, supervised and unsupervised learning, deep learning, and other related topics such as community detection, item ranking, and matrix completion.
-Applicability and limitations of these methods will be illustrated using mathematical statistics and a variety of modern real world data sets and manipulation of the statistical software R.
+The applicability and limitations of these methods will be illustrated using mathematical statistics, a variety of modern real-world data sets, and manipulation of the statistical software R.

-following topics; some topics will be assigned as reading materials.
+Course material will cover the following topics; some will be assigned as reading materials.

 - Impact of Big Data;